home-assistant/home-assistant.io/source/_integrations/husqvarna_automower.markdown

 {% include integrations/config_flow.md %}

-There is currently support for the following device types within Home Assistant:

-- Lawn Mower

-## Lawn Mower
+## Entities

-Once you have enabled the Husqvarna Automower integration, you should see the following sensors:
+Once you have enabled the Husqvarna Automower integration, you should see the following entities:

-- Lawn Mower
+### Lawn Mower

+The integration will create a lawn mower entity to control the mower.
+This entity can:

+- Resume the schedule
+- Pause mowing
+- Park until next schedule